sbt/website/src/reference/04-Detailed-Topics/01-Using-sbt/01-Command-Line-Reference.md

     imported.
 See the [consoleProject documentation][Console-Project]
     for more information.
--   `doc` Generates API documentation for Scala source files in src/main/scala using scaladoc. test:doc generates API documentation for source files in src/test/scala.
+-   `doc` Generates API documentation for Scala source files in `src/main/scala` using scaladoc. `test:doc` generates API documentation for source files in `src/test/scala`.
--   `package` Creates a jar file containing the files in src/main/resources and the classes compiled from src/main/scala. test:package creates a jar containing the files in src/test/resources and the class compiled from src/test/scala.
+-   `package` Creates a jar file containing the files in `src/main/resources` and the classes compiled from `src/main/scala`.
+    `test:package` creates a jar containing the files in `src/test/resources` and the class compiled from `src/test/scala`.
 -   `packageDoc` Creates a jar file containing API documentation generated from Scala source files in src/main/scala. test:packageDoc creates a jar containing API documentation for test sources files in